 Although great event management software can help keep you organized and track important data (i.e. attendees, sponsors, donations, etc.); you can’t just plug it in the week before your event and expect event success.
 You’ll still need to start planning way in advance.

 Successful special events are typically planned at least six months to one year in advance.
 A good way to begin is to create a Fundraising Event Timeline and Checklist.
 This will help guide your actions and keep you moving in the right direction.
 We’ve started this sample timeline one year in advance of a conference or other fundraising event.

-Sample Fundraising Event Timeline and Check List (for a Conference or Similar Event)
+Sample Fundraising Event Planning Timeline – Use for a Conference or Similar Event

 - Select conference event planning committee